dehora/nakadi-book-spike/docs/getting-started.md

 -  9092 for Kafka
 -  2181 for Zookeeper

 They allow the services to communicate with each other and should not be used by other applications.
-If you're running Docker on a Mac, take a look at [Mac OS and Docker]() below.

 #### Mac OS and Docker